alivedise/Trend/trend.md

 ## Tab Form ##
-I use a core form controller/widget to generalize the procedure of building a form 0.Define a new model which will be used to stand for the data object in a form.
+I use a core form controller/widget to generalize the procedure of building a form

+0. Define a new model which will be used to stand for the data object in a form.
 Here is connection model.
-1.Get Embedded Js files.
+1. Get Embedded Js files.
 Name it views/init.ejs.
-2.Set up a new Model; transend it to the ejs.
+2. Set up a new Model; transend it to the ejs.
-3.In the ejs, the model will be bind at the form element it self.
+3. In the ejs, the model will be bind at the form element it self.
-  So anywhere in the controller,

 ## UI behavior ##
 1.Any error handling is triggered by input change.